-Silo Ridge Home Owners Association (the "Master HOA"), will be a master home owners association responsible for managing and governing the community as a unified entity.
-The Master HOA will also be responsible for ensuring compliance with the conditions of the Amended Findings Statement applicable to the common areas and facilities of the Silo Ridge community.
-The conservation easement will be managed and enforced by the owner of the golf club, which will not be a part of the Master HOA.
-The Master HOA documents will set forth general standards for the operation and maintenance of the community that must be complied with by single-family homeowners, and condominium unit owners in all constituent individual condominium associations (each a "Condominium").
-No portion of Silo Ridge, except the Golf Club, the WWTP and the facilities of the Sewage-Works Corporation and the facilities of the Water-Works Corporation, will be excluded or will be exempt from membership in the Master HOA.
+Silo Ridge Resort Community Master Home Owners Association (the "Master HOA"), will be a master home owners association responsible for managing and governing the community as a unified entity.
+The Master HOA will also be responsible for ensuring compliance with the conditions of the Amended Findings Statement applicable to the common areas and facilities of the Silo Ridge community, and the conservation easement.
+The Master HOA documents will set forth general standards for the operation and maintenance of the community that must be complied with by all constituent individual homeowners and condominium associations (each "Component").
+No portion of Silo Ridge, except the WWTP and the facilities of the Sewage-Works Corporation, and the facilities of the Water-Works Corporation, will be excluded or will be exempt from membership in the Master HOA.

 The Master HOA will have responsibility for maintaining, operating and managing the common areas and facilities of Silo Ridge (the "Common Areas").
 The Common Areas will include but will not be limited to, all roads, infrastructure, parking lots, landscaping, irrigation, signage, wetlands, watercourses, trails, open space and other common facilities at the Site.
-Any Common Areas that are encumbered by the conservation easement and the buffer and management areas subject to the HMP and NRMP will be managed by the owner of the Golf Club.
-The Golf Club will be separately owned and will not be a member of the Master HOA.
+The Common Areas will include the areas encumbered by the conservation easement (except the golf course which will be separately owned, as described below), and the buffer and management areas subject to the HMP and NRMP (outside the golf course).